 The infrastructure project costs shown on Table 3 are preliminary estimates provided by the Village's engineering consultant that may be adjusted and refined.
 The adjustments and refinements may include changing the year in which a project activity is undertaken and reallocating the cost of specific projects within the limitation of the total estimated project costs.
 The Village reserves the right to increase these costs to reflect inflationary increases and other uncontrollable circumstances between 2025 and the time of construction.
 The Village also reserves the right to increase certain project costs to the extent others are reduced or not implemented without amending the project plan.
-The tax increment allocation is preliminary and is subject to adjustment based upon the implementation of this project plan.
-Other adjustments to this project plan will be made on the recommendation of the Plan Commission to be reviewed and acted upon by the Village Board.
+The tax increment allocation is preliminary and is subject to adjustment based upon the implementation of the Plan Commission to be reviewed and acted upon by the Village Board.